-Burn association members and burn contractors are considered professionals and will not be covered under a general farm and ranch policy and will need to purchase a Commercial General Liability Policy with a specific endorsement for prescribed burning.
+Burning with others as a volunteer, such as assisting a neighbor or when conducting a joint burn with other landowners, falls into a liability gray area.
+Specifically ask the insurance agent about this type of situation.
+Burn association members, those who burn as part of their job, and burn contractors will likely need to purchase a Commercial General Liability Policy with a specific endorsement for prescribed burning.
 A single policy may cover all members of a burn association.
 Typical coverage provided by this type of insurance is \$1,000,000 to \$3,000,000.